Our Garden Progress

 Kaukauna Public Library Foundation

-The goal of the Kaukauna Public Library Endowment Fund is to accumulate and preserve capital to generate a pool of interest-producing funds.
+The goal of the Kaukauna Public Library Foundation is to accumulate and preserve capital to generate a pool of interest-producing funds.

-The investment of the funds of the Endowment Fund is governed by Wisconsin law.
+The investment of the funds of the Foundation is governed by Wisconsin law.
 Monies are invested in local financial institutions and with the Community Foundation of the Fox Valley Region, Inc. The funds are controlled by the Kaukauna Public Library Foundation.

 Memorial Book Program